Answers. I haz dem.

 Is this your full-time job?

-No. I am a metal musician and retired paramedic who works part-time in a chocolate factory, volunteers as a therapy dog trainer and fosters kittens for the ASPCA...none of which pay me nearly enough to make a living in this ridiculously-expensive city.
+No. I am a metal musician and retired paramedic who opened NYC's first and foremost Vegas-style elopement chapel, volunteers as a therapy dog trainer and fosters kittens for the ASPCA...none of which pay me nearly enough to make a living in this ridiculously-expensive city.
 So I have lots of other jobs.
 But I don't look at weddings as something I *have* to do to pay my rent.
 I genuinely enjoy performing them, and whatever compensation I receive in exchange is more money I can spend at Guitar Center next weekend.
 Hallelujah.